37.1 Out Obstructing the field

 37.3 Obstructing a ball from being caught

-The striker is out Obstructing the field should wilful obstruction or distraction by either batsman prevent a catch being completed.
-This shall apply even though the obstruction is caused by the striker in lawfully guarding his/her wicket under the provision of Law 34.3 (Ball lawfully struck more than once).
+37.3.2 37.3.1 shall apply even if an obstruction is caused by the striker in lawfully guarding his/her wicket under the provision of Law 34.3 (Ball lawfully struck more than once).

 37.4 Returning the ball to a fielder